fquinterov/dl4cv-project/README.md

 ### This is the main repository of the DL4CV course project *developed by Fernando Quintero*.

 In this project we propose the implementation of variants of the classic U-Net to train a model to make depth map (Z-coordinate) predictions given a single shot of a fringe image.
-These variants include Attention U-Net, U-Net plus plus, and R2-U-Net, etc. This implementation's purpose is to analyze the performance of these network architectures and then make a comparison of the evaluation metrics for linear activation outputs including MSE and RMS.
+These variants include Attention U-Net, U-Net plus plus, and R2-U-Net, etc. The purpose of this implementation is to analyze the performance of these network architectures and then make a comparison of the evaluation metrics for linear activation outputs including MSE and RMS.

 ### 1. About the dataset.